Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa vs. North Carolina Predictions & Picks: Spread, Total - November 22

-Wednesday's game between the North Carolina Tar Heels (3-0) and Northern Iowa Panthers (1-2) matching up at Imperial Arena has a projected final score of 78-70 (based on our computer prediction) in favor of North Carolina, who is listed as the favorite by our model.
-The game will begin at 12:00 PM ET on November 22.
+Wednesday's contest that pits the North Carolina Tar Heels (3-0) against the Northern Iowa Panthers (1-2) at Imperial Arena has a projected final score of 78-70 (based on our computer prediction) in favor of North Carolina.
+Game time is at 12:00 PM ET on November 22.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!